Clergy Housing Allowance

 The vestry resolution can be changed, but prospectively (going forward) only.

-- If your vestry resolution is lower than your actual dollars spent, you can only claim expenses up to the vestry resolution (or fair market rental value, whichever is lower) for the time the vestry resolution is in place.
+- If your vestry resolution is lower than your actual dollars spent, you can only claim expenses up to the vestry resolution (or fair market rental value, furnished plus utilities, if lower than the resolution) for the time the vestry resolution is in place.

-- You can have the vestry increase the allowance for the time going forward and claim the higher amount, up to fair market rental value.
+- You can have the vestry increase the allowance for the time going forward and claim the higher amount, up to fair market rental value, furnished plus utilities.

 What if my vestry does not pass a resolution?